JuliaSmoothOptimizers/QRMumps.jl/docs/src/tutorials/qless.md

 # The normal equations of the second kind AAᵀy = b are the optimality conditions of the least-norm problems, where x = Aᵀy.
 # If Aᵀ = QR, they can be equivalently written RᵀRy = b.
 #
-# This procedure is backward stable if we perform one step of iterative refinement---see
+# The stability of this procedure is comparable to the method that uses Q---see
 #
-# Å. Björck, Stability analysis of the method of seminormal equations for linear least squares problems,
+# C. C. Paige, An error analysis of a method for solving matrix equations,
-# Linear Algebra and its Applications, 88–89, pp. 31-48, 1987, DOI 10.1016/0024-3795(87)90101-7.
+# Mathematics of Computations, 27, pp. 355-359, 1973, DOI 10.2307/2005623.

 using LinearAlgebra, Printf, SparseArrays using QRMumps